pulumi/workshops/aws-advanced-cicd/README.md

 ## Summary

 You introduced advanced elements to your continuous infrastructure pipeline to make it more robust.
 In particular, you:
+- Added a Pulumi ESC environment to retrieve dynamic credentials for AWS;
 - Added policy checks to test your infrastructure for compliance;
 - Added a drift detection cron job to the pipeline; and
 - Configured dedicated cloud environments with Review Stacks.